Rob Williams Assessment Ltd specialises in designing bespoke digital assessments and would be happy to help you with your gamified assessment needs.

-We work with HireVue on their game based assessment design and new gamified assessment research.
-HireVue is the world leader in video assessment.
+We worked with HireVue on their game based assessment design for three years:

 Game Based Assessment design (GBA), or gamified assessment, involves a blend of psychometric design expertise, game design and machine learning.

 Some of the most popular HireVue assessments we’ve helped to design have assessed the cognitive aspects of personality traits.
 For example, the identification of emotions in other people.
 OR of spotting the use of empathy can be used to influence and to lead others.
 Meanwhile, Hire Vue this year exceeded over ten million video interviews.

 What are game based assessments?

 Firstly, game-based assessments evaluate a range of competencies.
 In particular, cognitive skills (e.g. numeracy, working memory, problem-solving).
 Also, the cognitive component of behaviours.
 For example the emotion recognition component of empathy.